gnzlbg/static_vector/README.md

 ## Modifiers

-For the modifiers:
+---

 ```c++
 template<class...
 Args>
 constexpr reference emplace_back(Args&&... args);
 ```

-> Construct a new element at the end of the vector in place using `args...`.
+> Construct a new element at the end of the vector in place using the constructor arguments `args...`.
 >
 > - _Requirements_: `Constructible<value_type, Args...>`.
 >
 > - _Enabled_: if requirements are met.
 >
 > - _Complexity_:
->   - time: O(1), exactly one call to `T`'s constructor,
+>   - time: O(1), exactly one call to `value_type`'s constructor,
 >   - space: O(1).
 >
 > - _Exception safety_:
+>   - `noexcept` never: narrow contract.
 >   - strong guarantee: no side-effects if `value_type`'s constructor throws.
 >   - re-throws if `value_type`'s constructor throws.
 >